-Computing Sites.
-In addition to the Computing Commons Atrium, there are four additional Information Technology computing sites located on the Tempe campus, available for ASU faculty, staff, and students with an ASURITE UserID.
+There are four additional IT computing sites located on the Tempe campus, available for ASU faculty, staff, and students with an ASURITE UserID.
 Site configurations and hours of operation vary; current information is available on the Web at www.asu.edu/computingsites.